psi1703/RaspberryPi/README.md

 Required rules:

 * Use Web Terminal, not dashboard.
-* Do not install Node-RED dashboard components.
-* Do not install nginx, lighttpd, or a Python web portal for the Zero captive portal path.
 * Keep `ttyd` on port `7681`.
 * Keep port `80` owned by the lightweight captive HTTP redirect socket.
 * Let `isirunall.service` own `br0` for ISI.